incubyte/incubyte.github.io/content/blog/standup.md

 ### Intent

-If we look at the [Agile Manifesto](https://agilemanifesto.org/), it does not describe how to manage your project, however, there are two methodologies that comes to our mind:
+If we look at the [Agile Manifesto](https://agilemanifesto.org/), it does not describe how to manage your project.
+However, two methodologies come to our mind:

 1. [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), which is the most popular; The "Daily Scrum" comes from that.
-2. [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) which is considered to be the best explanation of Agile.
+2. [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) is considered to be the best implementation of Agile.

 While “Standup meeting,” “Daily Sync meeting,” “Daily Scrum,” and any other name have different definitions, we should focus on the meeting from the Agile perspective instead of religiously following each one’s process and definition.

-Over the years, as “regular” project managers converted to the Agile way, Agile lost its core value, and so did standup meetings.
-Agile became just another name for the older project management process.
+Over the years, as “conventional” project managers converted to the Agile way, Agile lost its core value, and so did standup meetings.
+Agile has become just another project management process.
+And the developers were far removed from it.

 ### Values